Skip to main content

 OPUS: Prism Peak was developed by SIGONO INC..

-OPUS: Prism Peak has received overwhelmingly positive reviews from players.
+OPUS: Prism Peak has received very positive reviews from players and very positive reviews from critics.
 Most players liked OPUS: Prism Peak for its story but disliked it for its grinding.

 OPUS: Prism Peak is a single player game.